RolfHut/Design-Engineering-voor-Fysici-Dictaat/book/ontwerpopdrachten/3OntwerpEenTransistor/DEFontwerpopdracht3OntwerpEenTransistor.md

 1. Change the value of the resistor by right clicking on the resistor icon
 2. Change the value of the width (W) and length (L) of the transistor channel by right clicking on the transistor icon
-3. If you are doing the analog amplifier (assignment 2), you can also change the dc-offset of the input signal: right click on the Vin icon.
+3. If you are doing the analog amplifier (assignment 2), you can also change the dc-offset of the input signal: right click on the $V_{in}$ icon.
 3. Run the simulation again by clicking on the running man or play button.

 Do not change the values without thinking: use your problem -> cause -> solution to guide you.
 Keep on changing the values of your resistor and transistor until your simulation show result which satisfy the requirements of your chosen assignment.
 You have to draw a graph of this on your sheet.
 You can draw with pencil and highlight the important parts, or you can print what is on your screen and glue on the sheet.
 Once you have a good design, there are two things to check:

 1. The dimensions on the chip can vary due to fluctuations in the exposure energy or resist thickness as you have calculated above.
 Before drawing the lay-out it is good practice to check the tolerances of your circuit.
 Simulate the impact of these variations on your circuit.
 If the factory reaches the edges of the specified variations, will your circuit still satisfy the criteria of the design?
-2. For both system we want to know: do they still work with a higher frequency of Vin?
-To change this, right click on Vin.
+2. For both system we want to know: do they still work with a higher frequency of $V_{in}$?
+To change this, right click on $V_{in}$.
 For the digital assignment you have to specify the on-time and off-time of the square wave.
 For the analog assignment you can specify the frequency in Hz.
 You have to draw a graph of this on your sheet.

 Once you have this working you should try to improve the performance of your chip using the below steps, which differ per assignment:

 #### improvements assignment 1: digital invertor
 1. The power consumption when the transistor is on can be quite high.
-This is undesired behavior and can be reduced by optimizing the W/L and RChip values.
-Add the power dissipated by RChip (remember, P = U∙I) to the simulation window and try to reduce the power consumption in the on-state (Vin = 5 V) to below 2.0 mW without sacrificing the previous specification.
+This is undesired behavior and can be reduced by optimizing the W/L and $R_{Chip}$ values.
+Add the power dissipated by $R_{Chip}$ (remember, $P = U∙I$) to the simulation window and try to reduce the power consumption in the on-state ($V_{in}$ = 5 V) to below 2.0 mW without sacrificing the previous specification.
 The maximum allowed dissipation is 3.0 mW.
 2. Optional (if time permits): Digital circuits are fast!
 Try to determine the maximum frequency your circuit can operate at while still coming within 500 mV of the desired value at the end of the pulse.
 Can you improve your circuit to increase this maximum frequency?
 What happens to your power consumption?
 3. The dimensions on the chip can vary due to fluctuations in the exposure energy or resist thickness as you have calculated above.
 Before moving on to drawing the lay-out it is good practice to check the tolerances of your circuit.
 Simulate the impact of these variations on your circuit.
 If the factory reaches the edges of the specified variations, will your circuit still satisfy the criteria of the design?